bhavin04890/rhdp-pxe/docs/source/cli-based-labs/trashcan-cli.rst

 .. code-block:: shell

-  oc create -f /tmp/pxbbq-mongo-tc.yaml sleep 10
   oc apply -f /tmp/pxbbq-frontend-tc.yaml

 Access the application
 ~~~~~~~~~~

 Access the demo application using the LoadBalancer endpoint from the command below, and place some orders to store in the backend MongoDB database.
+If you need help placing orders, please refer to the 3.2.6 module of the workshop.

 .. code-block:: shell